rushillshah/EpistemIQ/README.md

-# LearnCode AI
+# Episteme

-LearnCode AI is a Visual Studio Code extension that integrates interactive, inline assistance for coding decisions using a language model.
+Episteme is a Visual Studio Code extension that integrates interactive, inline assistance for coding decisions using a language model.
 The extension displays quizzes and follow-up questions in a side panel to help you understand and fix code issues interactively.
+The idea is to prevent or discourage blind copying from LLM responses, useful in an educational setup

 ## Features